aoldoni/cp2dd/README.md

 Disclaimer:
 -----------
 I recommend you to read the code and understand what the generated bash script does.
 Recovering data is hard and I cannot say this script is gonna help every time.
-If your data is important, do not attempt to rescue directly as you might damage the drive even futher.
+If your data is important, do not attempt to rescue directly as you might damage the drive even further.
+Tested on a MacOS X.